macroing/Dayflower/README.md

 Dayflower is built for Java 8.
 When it's being used in Java 9 and above, certain problems are likely to occur.
 Some of them are presented below.

  - JavaFX was removed from the JDK and the JRE when Java 11 was released.
 In Java 11 it has to be added manually.
- - The `JavaSceneLoader` class will not work in Java 11 (and possibly also in Java 9) due to `ClassLoader` changes and deprecated APIs.

 Note
 ----